 Our conversation with Chris also explored patent law in the context of A.I.
 “When we talk about A.I. in the patenting realm, there are three buckets that we can divide things into.
 One is using A.I. as a research tool, another is where A.I. is the invention, and the third is the question of whether A.I. can be an inventor.”
 Chris’ work in this space explores all these topics, as he is at the forefront of conversations regarding A.I. and patent litigation.

 We were honored to speak with Chris Mammen on our podcast and hope that you find our conversation enlightening and entertaining.
-You can take a listen to the episode and follow us on social media to keep up with the latest episodes of Engaging Experts.
+You can take a listen to the episode and follow us on social media to keep up with the latest episodes.

 For more than 25 years, Round Table Group has helped litigators locate, evaluate, and employ the best and most qualified expert witnesses.
 Round Table Group is a great complement to any litigator’s quest for an expert witness and our search is always free of charge.
 Contact us at 202-908-4500 for more information or start your expert search now.